Self-assembled monolayer

-Adsorbate molecules adsorb readily because they lower the surface free-energy of the substrate and are stable due to the strong chemisorption of the "head groups."
+Adsorbate molecules adsorb readily because they lower the surface free-energy of the substrate and are stable due to the strong chemisorption of the head groups.
 These bonds create monolayers that are more stable than the physisorbed bonds of Langmuir–Blodgett films.
-A Trichlorosilane based "head group", for example in a FDTS molecule, reacts with a hydroxyl group on a substrate, and forms very stable, covalent bond [R-Si-O-substrate] with an energy of 452 kJ/mol.
+For example, the trichlorosilane head group of an FDTS molecule reacts with a hydroxyl group on a substrate to form a very stable covalent bond [R-Si-O-substrate] with an energy of 452 kJ/mol.
 Thiol-metal bonds are on the order of 100 kJ/mol, making them fairly stable in a variety of temperatures, solvents, and potentials.
-The monolayer packs tightly due to van der Waals interactions, thereby reducing its own free energy.
+Monolayers pack tightly due to van der Waals interactions, thereby reducing their own free energy.
 The adsorption can be described by the Langmuir adsorption isotherm if lateral interactions are neglected.
 If they cannot be neglected, the adsorption is better described by the Frumkin isotherm.